near/docs/docs/2.develop/3.contracts/environment/environment.md

 During a method execution the environment gives you access to three token-related parameters, all expressed in [yocto nears](broken) (yN = 10**-24 N):

 ### Attached Deposit
 `attached_deposit` represents the amount of yocto NEARs the user attached to the call.
-This amount gets deposited immediatly in the account, and is returned if the method panics.
+This amount gets deposited immediatly in your contract's account, and **is automatically returned to the** `predecessor` **if the method panics**.

 :::warning
 If you make a [cross-contract call](broken) and it panics, the money attached to that call returns to your contract.
 It is your duty to transfer the money back to the `predecessor` during the [callback](broken).